claret-srl/ROMANTIG/README.md

 In general, we suggest you to adopt a state space representation similar to the one above for your target process, in order to clearly highlight every step in the cycle and attribute it the correct value for up or down time.
 The state representation (the ontology of the system) should not be too detailed (i.e. too many states) or too general (i.e. one or two states) because of unnecessary additional workload or possible loss of information.

-As it can be seen in the docker-compose file, the PLC responsible for controlling our process is directly connected to [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) through the [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) servers, which is used to write the process states directly on the CrateDB (through QuantumLeap) where they will be read and processed by our [OEE](https://www.oee.com/) calculator.
+As it can be seen in the docker-compose file, the PLC responsible for controlling our process is directly connected to [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) through the [IoT Agent for OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/) servers, which is used to write the process states directly on the CrateDB (through QuantumLeap) where they will be read and processed by our [OEE](https://www.oee.com/) calculator.

 ## Architecture

 This application builds on the following components [ROSE-AP RomanTIG](https://github.com/claret-srl/romantig_RAMP_ROSEAP).
-It will use the following FIWARE components: the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) and the [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/).
+It will use the following FIWARE components: the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) and the [IoT Agent for OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/).

 Therefore the overall architecture will consist of the following elements:
 -   The **FIWARE Generic Enablers**:
     -   The FIWARE [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
-    -   The FIWARE [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) which will receive northbound measurements from the dummy IoT devices in [OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) format and convert them to [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for the context broker to alter the state of the context entities
+    -   The FIWARE [IoT Agent for OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/) which will receive northbound measurements from the dummy IoT devices in [OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/) format and convert them to [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for the context broker to alter the state of the context entities
     -   FIWARE [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/) subscribed to context changes and persisting them into a **CrateDB** database
 -   A [MongoDB](https://www.mongodb.com/) database: